peterpanxw/xiweipan/content/en/blog/2024-11-24-automatic.md

 `$$\frac{\partial f(\pmb{x})}{\partial x_i}\approx\frac{f(\pmb{x}+h\pmb{e}_i)-f(\pmb{x})}{h}, \tag{1} \label{eq1}$$`
 where `$h$` denotes the step size and `$\pmb{e}_i$` is the `$i$`-th unit vector corresponding to variable `$x_i$`.
 Equation `$\eqref{eq1}$` is also known as the *forward difference approximation*.

-> Numerical approximations of derivatives are inherently *ill-conditioned and unstable*,with the exception of complex variable methods that are applicable to a limited set of holomorphic functions. --- Bengt Fornberg
+<blockquote><h3>Numerical approximations of derivatives are inherently <i>ill-conditioned and unstable</i>,with the exception of complex variable methods that are applicable to a limited set of holomorphic functions. --- Bengt Fornberg</h3></blockquote>

 Here, the term *ill-conditioned and unstable* refers to two cardinal sins in numerical analysis: "thou shalt not add small numbers to big numbers", and "thou shalt not subtract numbers which are approximately equal".
 The **truncation and round-off errors** should be responsible for the drawbacks of numerical approximation.
 Truncation error approaches zero as `$h\to 0$`.
 However, as `$h$` decreases, round-off error increases and eventually becomes the dominant factor.